 Karen Stever has had help in the creative process of developing her new persona.
 The music that is so much a part of Stever was created with the help of Frank Gryner.
 Gryner is a producer in Los Angeles that has worked with the likes of Rob Zombie, The Crystal Method, etc. With the help of Gryner, the musical part of the Stever persona began to take shape.
 Together, Stever and Gryner created twelve songs that ultimately became the 2008 release for Stever known as Playground Isolator.

 If you like the type of music that Trent Reznor has become known for throughout his career, you will definitely like Playground Isolator by Stever.
-But to say that Stever is a carbon copy of Reznor would be wrong; there are many differences between the two artists, and Stever can and needs to stand on her own as her own style of musician.
+But to say that Stever is a carbon copy of Reznor would be wrong; there are many differences between the two artists.
+One of the main differences is that Reznor’s band of Nine Inch Nails embraces the Industrial Rock genre and forms their music around it.
+Stever can and needs to stand on her own as her own style of musician as her music is only flavored by Industrial Rock.

 Stever, with a lot of help from Frank Gryner, has made a release in Playground Isolator that could easily end up in your favorite albums of 2008.